Why we use camels for our trips

 So is there an alternative if you really don't want to come on a camel supported trip?

 Yes, you can walk across the dunes and stay in a camp.
 Between other camps.
 They get their supplies by 4×4, drain water from the reserves under the dunes, long term destroying the date palms and gardens around here by lowering the water levels.
-And you will miss out on all the remote places we go, the quiteness and darkness you can experience there.
+And you will miss out on all the remote places we go, the silence and darkness you can experience there.

 .